---

 - Metadata and API recommendations.

-For teams that want the fixes applied.
+For teams that want the fixes applied rather than just diagnosed.

 - Add or improve